 - Hope & Justice (accepts submissions in all art forms): This category is an opportunity for youth living through history to express their feelings and to inspire others through art.
 Hope & Justice will be accepting submissions monthly, in any art form.

-5. Submit an Intent to Direct Form to let us know that you are planning to submit a film and in which category.
+5. Submit an Intent to Direct Form to let us know that you are planning to submit a film.
 Submitting the form does not obligate you to submit an entry, just as not submitting the form does not disqualify entries, but it helps us with the planning process.
 Only one per film team, please!

 - Suicide Prevention Toolbox